pauline-soutrenon/challenge_evalllm2025_combined_approach/README.md

 ```

 ### Run
 First, the Jupyter notebook `data_exploration.ipynb` can be used to generate statistics on the training dataset.
-The resulting images are saved in the `training_data__images/` directory.
+The resulting images are saved in the `training_data__images/` directory and a .csv file is also generated.
 It also works with the test dataset, although not all images will be generated in that case.

 Then, the Python script `plot_document_graphes.py` can be used to generate a network graph for each event in every document (i.e., one graph per document-event pair).
 This step is limited to the training data, since entities and their labels are not available in the test dataset.
 The resulting images are saved in the `training_data__images/documents_graphes/` directory.
 A .txt file is also created, containing the number of entities for each event.